ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 > soweli suwi pi tomo | the house's cat

 The word `la` is used to separate *context* (or *condition*) and *main sentence*.
 The latter is a normal sentence, but the context can be virtually any phrase or a full sentence; most often it is a full sentence or a phrase denoting the time.
-Prepositional phrases may be places in front of *'la'* to indicate that its meaning applies to the whole sentence, although the preposition itself may be dropped.
+Prepositional phrases may be placed in front of *'la'* to indicate that its meaning applies to the whole sentence, although the preposition itself may be dropped.

 > mi la pilin uta ona li pona. | I like its taste.
 > tenpo kama la mi pali mute. | In the future, I shall work more.